Bishops in the Catholic Church: Pope

 The pope is the Bishop of Rome.
 The Catholic Church holds that the College of Bishops as a group is the successor of the College of Apostles.
 The Church also holds that uniquely among the apostles, Saint Peter, the first Bishop of Rome, was granted a role of leadership and authority, giving the pope the right to govern the Church together with the bishops.
 Hence, the Church holds that the Bishop of Rome, as successor of Peter, possesses the role, uniquely among bishops, of speaking for the whole Church, appointing other bishops, and managing the Church's central administration, the Roman Curia.
 Papal pronouncements which meet the requirements of the decree on papal infallibility of the First Vatican Council are infallible.

 Pope emeritus

-On his resignation as pope (Bishop of Rome) on 28 February 2013, Benedict XVI became Supreme Pontiff Emeritus (or, colloquially, Pope Emeritus).
-The sole holder of the title to date, he held the title until his death in December 2022.
+Upon his resignation as pope (Bishop of Rome) on 28 February 2013, Benedict XVI became Supreme Pontiff Emeritus (or, colloquially, Pope Emeritus).
+The sole holder of the title to date, he held it for nearly a decade, until his death at age 95 in 2022.

 Patriarch

-The title of patriarch in the Catholic Church is applied to either the Patriarch of an Eastern Church sui iuris or to a minor Latin patriarch.
+The title of patriarch in the Catholic Church is applied to either the patriarch of an Eastern Church sui iuris or to a minor Latin patriarch.
 The patriarch of an Eastern Church sui iuris heads an autonomous Church, is elected by the synod of that Church, and exercises authority within his patriarchal territory and on eparchies and parishes outside his territory.
 A minor Latin patriarch is an honorific title above archbishop given to some Latin dioceses for historical reasons.